bkrem/make-toc.sh/README.md

 # make-toc.sh
-A Shell script to automatically generate a Table of Contents from your Markdown file
+A Shell script to automatically generate Table of Contents from Markdown files.